jibingl/CCNA-CCNP/subnetting.md

 ## Basic Formulas
 How many IP addresses totally? ` 2 ^ h ` (h equals to the *Host portion* bits)
 How many usable/assignable IP addresses/hosts? ` 2 ^ h - 2 ` (h equals to the *Host portion* bits)
-What is the network IP address? ` The start point or 1st IP address`
+What is the network IP address? ` The 1st IP address`
 What is the broadcast IP address? ` The last IP address`
 How many subnet created? ` 2 ^ n ` (n equals to the *Network portion* bits within the *divided-octet*)
 What the x-th subnet? ` (x - 1) * increment-number `